-Upon discovering the event, OTP moved quickly to investigate and respond to the incident, assess the security of OTP systems, and notify potentially affected individuals.
-OTP reported this incident to law enforcement and is also working to implement additional safeguards for its system.
+Upon discovering the event, BIS moved quickly to investigate and respond to the incident, assess the security of BIS systems, and identify potentially affected individuals.
+Further, BIS notified federal law enforcement regarding the event.
+BIS is also working to implement additional safeguards and training to its employees.
+BIS is providing access to credit monitoring services for 24 months, through IDX, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.